 Australia and Fiji share a strong bilateral relationship with extensive people-to-people links and important trade and investment ties.

-There are regular two-way exchanges between Australia and Fiji, including under Australian Government programs such as Australia Awards, the New Colombo Plan, Australian Volunteers and the Seasonal Worker Programme.
+There are regular two-way exchanges between Australia and Fiji, including through the Australia Awards, New Colombo Plan, Australian Volunteers Program and the Pacific Australia Labour Mobility (PALM) scheme.

 Trade and investment ties

-Australia is one of Fiji’s largest trade and investment partners.
-Two-way goods and services trade has been steadily increasing year-on-year, totaling $2.13 billion in 2016-17.
+Australia is one of Fiji's largest trade and investment partners, with two-way goods and services trade totalling AUD 812 million (2021).

-For more information on Australia’s bilateral trade and investment relationship with Fiji, please see the Fiji country fact sheet.
+For more information on the bilateral trade and investment relationship, please see the Fiji country fact sheet.

 Please click here for more information on Australia’s bilateral relationship with Fiji.